1938

 Wooden box with seven compartments on which 80 names of Jewish community members are listed

-A memorial plaque at the former location at the corner of Lutherstraße/Hinter der Mauer today bears the inscription: “Here stood the synagogue, inaugurated in 1905, destroyed on 9.11.1938 by National Socialist terror.
-The sufferings of the Jewish people call for the defense of human rights, resistance to violence and the lawless persecution of dissenters.”
-CCDG
+A memorial plaque at the former site, on the corner of Lutherstraße and Hinter der Mauer, commemorates this darkest chapter of German history.
+The plaque reads: “Here stood the synagogue, inaugurated in 1905, destroyed by National Socialist terror on November 9, 1938.
+The suffering of the Jewish people admonishes us to defend human rights and to resist violence and the lawless persecution of those who think differently.”
+(JP)